 American Council on Renewable Energy (ACORE) leads the movement for renewable energy.
 It began by financing solar energy in India, South Africa and Brazil.
 ACORE has created a “renewable energy” community, ending a 30-year era of stove-piped, technology-specific RE industries.
 It has brought together technology companies, financial firms, universities, associations, NGOs and government agencies — all working on wind, solar, hydro, ocean, geothermal and biomass sources of energy.

 Marine Stewardship Council (MSC) is an independent global organization tackling the problem of overfishing, since more than 50 percent of the world’s marine fish stocks are fully exploited.
 It recognizes and rewards sustainable fisheries through its certification and eco-labeling program.
-McDonald’s recently introduced MSC certified white fish in its restaurants throughout Europe; the Filet-o-Fish sandwiches will carry the MSC logo starting in October 2011.
+McDonald’s recently introduced MSC certified white fish in its restaurants throughout Europe and the U.S.

 Ceres works with institutional investors who believe that companies should act on climate change because it is best for their shareholders.
 Its leveraging of financial power on climate helped lead to Texas Utilities’ decision not to build 8 of 11 traditional coal-fired power plants, for example.
 Its Investor Network on Climate Risk has more than 85 members, with $8 trillion in assets.
 Business for Innovative Climate and Energy Policy, or BICEP, which now includes 17 companies, have met with 60+ Senate offices.
 Ceres built the Global Reporting Initiative, which allows companies to disclose what impact they have on their communities and put financial value on that.